 Sugar River Crossings

 On the length of the trail, you’ll cross the Sugar River and Little Sugar River.
 The trail crosses the Sugar River 14 times across trestles, including 5 times between Monticello and Albany.
-If you want to link up with the Badger State Trail, you can catch this just south of the town of Monticello.
+To link up with the Badger State Trail, catch the trail just south of the town of Monticello.

 Aldo Leopold Legacy Trail System

-The Sugar River Trail is part of the Aldo Leopold Legacy Trail System, named for conservationist Aldo Leopold.
-This system is a collection of 42 state trails totaling over 1700 miles throughout Wisconsin.
-See the Department of Natural Resources Interactive Trails Network Plan Map.
+The Sugar River Trail is part of the Aldo Leopold Legacy Trail System.
+Named for conservationist Aldo Leopold, this system is a collection of 42 state trails totaling over 1700 miles throughout Wisconsin.
+For more information, see the Department of Natural Resources Interactive Trails Network Plan Map.
 This map illustrates the statewide interconnected network of rail trails and smaller, county and private trails.
 Rail trails are those constructed from former railroad corridors.

 Sugar River State Trail | Information & Permitted Uses